albertodev01/equations/README.md

 ---

 The `equations` package is used to solve numerical analysis problems with ease.
-It's purely written in Dart, meaning that it has no platform-specific dependencies and it doesn't require Flutter to work.
+It's purely written in Dart, meaning it has no platform-specific dependencies and doesn't require Flutter to work.
 You can use `equations`, for example, in a Dart CLI project or a Flutter cross-platform application.
 Here's a summary of what you can do with this package:

   - solve polynomial equations with `Algebraic` types;
   - solve nonlinear equations with `Nonlinear` types;